cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/0-Features.md

 ![Dashboard Screenshot](https://cloud.githubusercontent.com/assets/1271364/22800284/d4dbe1d8-eed6-11e6-87ce-32474ea1000c.png)

 The Dashboard is a Cypress service that gives you access to tests you've recorded - typically when running Cypress tests from your CI provider.
-The Dashboard provides you insight into what happened during your build.
+The Dashboard provides you insight into what happened during your run.

 **The Dashboard allows you to:**